joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/7068313/2026/02/24/celtics-offense-joe-mazzulla-jayson-tatum-nba-video/

 **Providence, R.I., Is Used to Snow.
 But Not 36 Inches in a Day.**\
 `A day after the city got a record-breaking amount of snow, some residents clung to the magic.
-Others were tested by barely surmountable obstacles.`\
+Others were gearing up for endless shoveling.`\
 https://nytimes.com/2026/02/24/us/providence-rhode-island-snow-totals.html

 **Xi’s Purges of China’s Military Run Deep, New Study Shows**\